davidmcclure/twitter-ext/README.md

 1. In the AWS console, find the `docker-base` image that was created by Ansible.
 Right click on it, and then hit Image > Create Image.

-1. Wait until the image finishes, and then copy the AMD ID into `deploy/roles/ec2-instance/defaults/main.yml`, under `ec2_image`.
+1. Wait until the image finishes, and then copy the AMI ID into `deploy/roles/ec2-instance/defaults/main.yml`, under `ec2_image`.
 This tells Ansible to use this image as the base for all of the cluster nodes.

 ### Deploy a cluster